- Simple Report

-There are 2 studies in the database on hyaluronic acid; the confidence rating is 40.
+There are 2 studies in the database on hyaluronic acid; the research rating is 40.
 A score above 80 means the effectiveness rating for this supplement is reliable.
 A score under 80 means there is insufficient evidence to ensure a reliable effectiveness rating.
-Note, this rating is for hyaluronic acid as a whole.
-There are also individual ratings for the claims below.
+Note, this research rating is for hyaluronic acid as a whole; there are also individual ratings for the claims below.

 Products Containing Hyaluronic Acid